 Unplug the slow cooker, or take the pan off the heat and pour the milk into the container you plan to use for the incubation.
 Allow to cool to 43C.
 In your slow cooker this might take 2-3 hours if left to itself.
 If you want to take the crock pot out and put it on the counter it might take 1 hour.
 Putting the pot in a bowl of cool water would hurry it a bit more – I know someone who does this.
 But slower means thicker.

 Put your starter yogurt in a bowl or small jug and gradually add some of the warm milk to it (about twice as much as you have yogurt), stirring well so it’s fully blended.
 Then pour it back into the warm milk.
 Stir well, cover, wrap a towel around or whatever insulation you have, and leave it undisturbed for 9 to 12 hours.
 I think longer might mean thicker, I leave it 12 hours.

-[UPDATE] Lately I’ve been getting a good thick yogurt with 1 litre UHT whole milk and 2 heaped dessertspoons of yogurt from the previous batch.
-See my final recipe here.
+[UPDATE] Lately I’ve been getting a good thick yogurt with 1 litre UHT whole milk, 2 heaped dessertspoons of yogurt from the previous batch, and some powdered milk.